Mental Health & Life Insurance Australia: What You Need to Know

 Typical Underwriting Outcomes:

-| Multiple hospitalisations in past 5 years | Decline | Decline |
+Multiple hospitalisations in the past 5 years: Decline is common across both.

 Key Success Factors: